CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/07_3_multi_zone_p3.md

 ```
 <br/><br/>

-## Generate 8760 Plot for Multi-Zones
+## Generate 8760 Plot and Monthly Loads Plot for Multi-Zones
 5. Use this area.
 ```{image} ../_static/multizone/multizone4_5.1.png
 :width: 100%